 How-to-write-programmer-bio-thumb-1

-How To Write A Programmer Bio In 5 Easy Steps (With An Example)
+How To Write A Programmer Bio (With 6 Examples)

 If writing hundreds of lines of complicated code sounds more appealing than writing a short paragraph about yourself, join the club.
 Writing a succinct bio that encapsulates who you are and what you’ve accomplished is tricky.
 But with a few strategies, even the most writing-averse programmers can pull it off.